 You write a “post”.
 A post is the content that is added to the blog.
 It is just a piece of content – like this that you are reading right now.
 It could also be a video, a podcast, a list of something or pretty much any other content that you can think of.

 A post should be one of 5 things:

 To start a blog you need to get a domain name like my (www. lynne-thomas.com) and someone to host it for you.

 A host looks after your domain name and puts it on their server so that it’s available for people to access 24/7 365 days a year.

 The easiest way to go about this is to find someone who will do both, sell you the domain name and host it for you as well.
 Siteground is an extremely popular hosting service that does both, and also only charges a couple of bucks a month.

-If you would like someone to talk you through setting up a blog, I’ve created a step by step guide which has pictures and video tutorials to show you exactly how to go about it.
+If you would like someone to talk you through setting up a blog, I’ve created a step by step guide which includes a one hour video tutorial to show you exactly how to go about it.
 Get your copy here, it’s totally free.

 Once you are all set up you will need to start creating content to go into your blog and this is where some people start to panic.
 There’s no need, coz here are some great ways to get going with the content.